bloodbee/website/content/posts/2022-12-27-the-ultimate-travel-companion-with-notion.md

 * An efficient division of the template elements into different pages, so that you can always find the information you need for your journey.
 * An **Show all** tab that allows you to see all the details of your trip at a glance, including departure and return dates, estimated costs and planned activities.
 * An **Itinerary** page that allows you to plan each stage of your trip, including the places you want to visit, accommodation and transport.
+You also have an integrated google map to visualize your trip.
 * A **Budget** page that allows you to track your expenses and plan your travel budget in detail, including the costs of airfare, hotels, meals, activities and souvenirs.
 * A **Documents** page that allows you to store all important documents for your trip, such as airline tickets, hotel confirmations and travel insurance.
 * Other pages included are a **diary**, **things to visit** and a list of **accommodations**.

 By using these different tabs and pages, you will be able to plan your trip in a complete and organised way, without forgetting anything.
-What's more, this template is fully customizable, allowing you to adapt it to your needs and travel style.
+What's more, this template is fully customisable, allowing you to adapt it to your needs and travel style.
 I'll explain how to use this template to create your own personalized travel planner in the next part of our article.

 ## II.
 How do you use this template to create your own personalized travel organizer?